Application access control

 Require any group membership

-If you apply two or more groups, select Any to require the user to be a member of any of the applied groups to access the application.
+If you apply two or more groups, select User is a member of any applied group to require the user to be a member of any of the applied groups to access the application.

 Require all group membership

-If you apply two or more groups, select All to require the user to be a member of all of the applied groups to access the application.
+If you apply two or more groups, select User must be a member of all applied groups to require the user to be a member of all applied groups to access the application.

 If you remove an existing group from the environment, then any members of the group lose access to the configured application.